KittyGiraudel/SJSJ/README.md

 [Express](http://expressjs.com/en/index.html) is a fast, unopinionated, minimalist web framework for [Node.js](#nodejs).
 Express provides a thin layer of fundamental web application features, without obscuring Node.js features that developers already know and like.
 The myriad of HTTP utility methods and middleware provided by Express makes creating a robust API quick and easy.

+## Flux

+[Flux](https://facebook.github.io/flux/) is an application structure that is developed and used at Facebook to complement [React](#react)’s one-way data flow.
+With Flux, application state and logic are contained in stores.

 ## Grunt

 [Grunt](http://gruntjs.com/) is a task runner aiming at automating tedious and possibly complex tasks.
 The idea behind Grunt (and its peer [Gulp](#gulp)) is to define tasks that perform (usually file-based) actions.
 These tasks can then be run through the command line or as part of another build step.